yadomi/tube/README.md

 # FAQ

-- **Do I need a Youtube API Key ?**
+- **Do I need a YouTube API Key?**
-    - No, Tube does not rely on the Youtube API and only use RSS feed from the channel page
+    - No, Tube does not rely on the YouTube API and only uses the RSS feed from the channel page.
-- **Do I need a Youtube/Google Account**
+- **Do I need a YouTube/Google Account?**
-    - No, since Tube use public RSS feed, no Google account is required.
-This is a nice alternative to build a subscription feed without a Google/Youtube account.
+    - No, since Tube uses public RSS feeds, no Google account is required.
+This is a nice alternative to building a subscription feed without a Google/YouTube account.
-- **Does it support multiple users ?**
+- **Does it support multiple users?**
-    - No, Tube is designed to be very simple, in fact it doesn't even support any user as there is no concept of user.
-You can however run multiple instance of it with a different data path and port and/or protect them behind a reverse proxy or similar
+    - No, Tube is designed to be very simple.
+In fact, it doesn't even support any users as there is no concept of users.
+However, you can run multiple instances of it with different data paths and ports and/or protect them behind a reverse proxy or similar.